An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: Proof of the Main Result

 \subsection{Schur Complement: the Leading Term}

-Next, we show that the right-hand side of \eref{Schur_comp} can indeed be split into a leading term, the form of which is given in \eref{H_complement}, and a small (random) error term.
+Next, we demonstrate that the right-hand side of \eref{Schur_comp} can indeed be separated into a leading term, whose form is provided in \eref{H_complement}, and a small, random error term.